drdukegledhill/SimpleDT4UE/MacOSDemo/README.md

-# SimpleDT4UE - macOS Demo
+# macOS Digital Twin Demo

-This is the macOS client component of the SimpleDT4UE project.
-It provides a native macOS application for controlling the digital twin system.
+A native macOS application for controlling the SimpleDT4UE digital twin system.
+This demo provides a desktop interface for interacting with the digital twin using a Christmas tree as the demonstration object.

 ## Features

-- Native macOS UI using SwiftUI
+- Native macOS interface
-- TCP networking for server communication
+- Real-time state synchronization
-- Real-time tree light control
+- Interactive light control
-- System tray integration
+- Network status monitoring

 ## Requirements

-- macOS 12.0 or newer
+- macOS 12.0 or later
-- Xcode 14.0 or newer
+- Xcode 14.0 or later
-- Swift 5.7 or newer
+- Swift 5.7 or later

 ## Setup

-1. Clone this repository
-2. Open TreeLights2.xcodeproj in Xcode
+1. Open the project in Xcode
+2. Select your target device/simulator
+3. Configure the server IP address in the app settings
-3. Build and run the project
+4. Build and run the application

+## Controls

+- Click on lights to toggle their state
+- Use the server configuration panel to set the connection details
+- Monitor connection status in the status bar

-## Network Configuration
+## Network Protocol

-- Default server address: localhost
+The application communicates with the server using a simple TCP-based protocol:
-- Default port: 5000
+- Connects to the server on port 5000
-- Configure these in the TreeClient.swift file
+- Sends/receives JSON messages for state updates
+- Maintains real-time synchronization

+## Development

-## Project Structure
+### Project Structure

-- `TreeClient.swift` - TCP networking implementation
+- `TreeLights2/`
-- `ContentView.swift` - Main UI implementation
+  - `ContentView.swift`: Main user interface
+  - `TreeClient.swift`: Network communication
+  - `Models/`: Data models and state management

+### Building

+1. Open the project in Xcode
+2. Select your target device
+3. Click the Run button or press Cmd+R

+## Troubleshooting

+- Ensure the server is running before starting the client
+- Check the console for network connection errors
+- Verify the server IP address is correct

-## Contributing
+## License

-Please refer to the main SimpleDT4UE repository for contribution guidelines.
+This project is licensed under the MIT License - see the LICENSE file for details.